fqjin/radon-transform/README.md

 [![DOI](https://zenodo.org/badge/469215495.svg)](https://zenodo.org/badge/latestdoi/469215495)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Radon transform wave-speed estimator
+# A Radon transform wave-speed estimator
 This package contains MATLAB scripts that use the Radon transform to find the wave speed and trajectory from spatiotemporal particle motion data.
 This code was developed for processing ultrasound shear wave elasticity imaging data (SWE/SWEI).

-The Radon transform calculates the line integral of 2D data over all possible trajectories.
-The slope of the trajectory that maximizes the Radon transform is the group speed of the wavefront.
+The Radon transform calculates the line integral of 2D data over all possible trajectories, and the slope of the trajectory that maximizes the Radon transform is the group speed of the wavefront.

 Features of this package:
 * Adjustable speed range and resolution